 ActiveCampaign offers its platform for as low as $9/mo.
-Additionally, you can dial in the product suite based on business model as they have solutions built for B2B, B2C, and e-commerce.
+Additionally, you can dial in the product suite based on the business model as they have solutions built for B2B, B2C, and e-commerce.

 AdRoll specializes in, well, Ads.
 Many of the other platforms only build dynamic audiences within Facebook, Instagram, and Google Ads.
 AdRoll adds to the mix TikTok and Pinterest which is a very enticing differentiating factor.
 They offer unlimited email but no SMS capabilities right now.
 AdRoll integrates with the major e-commerce platforms including WooCommerce.
-E-commerce businesses looking to go omni with their ad and email campaigns would do well with AdRoll.
+E-commerce businesses looking to go omnichannel with their ad and email campaigns would do well with AdRoll.

 AdRoll has a “Pay as You Go” plan that charges a percentage on top of ad spend or a “Marketing + Ads” package that includes their omnichannel marketing with email—which starts at $36/mo.

 5. MobileMonkey’s Funnel Pro for Marketers

 Funnel Pro by MobileMonkey is an excellent choice for omnichannel marketing with a particular focus on chat, ads, and social engagement.
 Funnel Pro is an all-in-one chat solution that integrates with SMS, Instagram, web chat & Messenger—making this a powerful alternative to other chat plugins.
 The information that is pulled from the various chat channels can be reintroduced to create segmented audiences for targeted ads.

 Funnel Pro starts at $119/mo but packs a large punch if you are hurting for a comprehensive chat solution.